 It can also be easy — unfortunately — to let appealingly high tax-free distributions obscure the fundamentals of investing.
 The truth is, issuers offer high yields to attract investors who might otherwise avoid securities with a higher propensity for default.

 This truth can steer fixed-income investors in different directions.
 Some become leery and turn to higher-rated municipal bonds or the funds that buy them.
 They invest in less speculative portfolios, which are surprisingly more susceptible to interest rate fluctuations.
 Others remain intrigued by high yield and choose to buy lower-credit bonds on their own, without regard to how hard it can be to evaluate, monitor and sell these issues.

-For the investor who understands the truth about high yield investing and still dreams of high levels of tax-free income, the best approach we believe is to invest in Oppenheimer Rochester High Yield Municipal Fund, which has a long history of generating above-average, tax-free yields.*
+For the investor who understands the truth about high yield investing and still dreams of high levels of tax-free income, the best approach we believe is to invest in one of the following high yield funds:

 Fixed-income investing can entail credit and interest rate risks; as interest rates rise, bond prices generally fall and a fund’s share price can fall, too.
 A portion of a municipal bond fund’s distributions may be subject to tax and may increase taxes for investors subject to federal alternative minimum tax.
 Capital gains distributions are taxable as capital gains.